Listing Your Website: Setup Guide and Best Practices

 Allowed topics: List the subject areas you'll accept guest content about.
 Be specific enough to filter irrelevant pitches but broad enough to maintain order volume.

 Restricted topics: Explicitly list categories you won't publish — gambling, adult content, cryptocurrency, pharmaceutical, or any topics that conflict with your site's editorial standards or advertisers.
+See the platform's restricted and prohibited content policy for categories that are banned across all listings.

 Link policies: Specify how many outbound links you allow per post (typically 1–2 to the buyer's site), whether you accept links to specific page types (blog posts vs. product pages), and any anchor text restrictions.